My family and I love ourselves a cookie.

 Flatten slightly with a spoon and pop a berry in the middle of each one, so it's like a natural jam drop!

 Bake in oven for around 15-20 minutes (keep your eye on them as you don't want them too cooked, slightly soft and chewy in the centre is ideal)

-Now even though these cookies are quite a healthy option in the world of cookieville, they are still a treat so try to limit them to 1-2 a day and don't consume them all in two days like our family did! 🙂
+Now even though these cookies are quite a healthy option in the world of cookieville, they are still a treat so try to limit them to a couple a day and don't consume them all in two days like our family did! 🙂

 Yours in health